ahmedsaheed/website/data/second-brain/log.md

 Although, somethimes i tend to to convience myself that this might actually be the right lifestyle for myself.
 Away from the madding crowd, away in an **inferior** state of repose and away in silence during an age of noise.

-> Certainly, the word `exile` itself now enters the ears more harshly through a sort of conviction and popular belief, and strikes the listener to be detestible.
-For that is people's verdicts, but wise men on the whole reject the people's decree
+> <em>Certainly, the word `exile` itself now enters the ears more harshly through a sort of conviction and popular belief, and strikes the listener to be detestible.
+For that is people's verdicts, but wise men on the whole reject the people's decree</em>

 I am aware that in my spirit lives a sort of inborn restlessness.
 For my mind is certainly very unsettled, darting about and directing thoughts to all places known and unknown.
 Perhaps I am a wanderer who's struggling to endure solemnity.